Economics of open data: Open Data vs. Paid Data

 Open data has the capability to increase economic benefit through both individuals' and companies' use of the information.
 As of March 2016, it was estimated that open data was generating 0.5% more GDP compared to paid data.
 The creation of open data relies on either funding from government to create and maintain the data or funding in the form of grants and volunteers.
 Data made open by governments largely relies on the publication of public service research.
 Because the data has already been created for a purpose, there is no creation cost for it to be made available to the public.

 The opening of data requires current and advance technologies as well as the employment of users who are skilled enough to complete such work.
-When data is collected it cannot be presented to the public in its raw form and may be inaccessible due to the program is uses or how the data is presented may be unusable.
+When data is collected it cannot be presented to the public in its raw form and may be inaccessible due to the program it uses or how the data is presented may be unusable.
 Time and funding is required to be reallocated by those who create the original dataset in order to make the data more accessible and usable for citizens to understand and engage with.
 When government is the main source of funding for the production of data it does not necessarily mean that they are the singular entity creating or managing the data.
 Governments sometimes contract out the creation or management of data to a third party.
 In some cases the third party may provide access to the data in exchange for a nominal fee.
 Citizen led initiatives face similar issues, such as the requirement of time and funding.
 For these types of initiatives it can be especially difficult because they do not have access to a guaranteed steady income such as taxpayer money; these organizations largely depend on donations.

 Paying for the use of public data would cover some of the costs associated with creating, maintaining and formatting data, although it would reduced the economic value of what once was opened by 50%.
 Paying for the data that is now available for free would result in a lack of innovation, decreasing the GDP, as well as an increase in the cost of services created from use of purchased data.
 The opening of data reduces costs associated with licensing that is usually associated with paid data, as it costs more money to license a dataset than to have no license at all, though there are open datasets that use licensing as well.
 The opening of data itself does not simply create economic prosperity; systematic reforms would take place in order for open data innovations to find a place.